TeamShamilat/PrayerTracker/README.md

 # PrayerTracker

 PrayerTracker is an application that helps you keep track of your prayers and stay connected with your spiritual journey.
-Let me explain what you can do with it:

 ## Tools and technologies that can be highlighted for the "PrayerTracker" (PT) application